Before Becoming a Jesuit

 Jesuit brothers and priests take a year to review their formation, to experience again the 30-day retreat, and to pronounce final vows in the Society.
 Now initial formation is complete—Ad Maiorem Dei Gloriam.

 Reprinted with permission from a brochure by Fr.
-Patrick Fairbanks, SJ, Vocations Director of the Chicago Province of the Society of Jesus.
+Patrick Fairbanks, SJ, Former Vocations Director of the Chicago Province (now Midwest Province) of the Society of Jesus.